BoldIdeaInc/scratch-gui/README.md

 - Loading by scratch project id is disabled
 - Tutorials / decks / cards removed to reduce overall build size

+Run `npm run build-prod` to output a minimal build to the `build/` directory.

 #### Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects